 It’s easier to hide behind a casual string of one-night-stands, not-sure-what-to-call-us-what-are-we? type relationships.
 Relationships where we might have feelings but kind of not, but maybe we do, and all that.

-But after talking to a LWOT reader, I started thinking about the journey to getting over AvPD and the avoider mentality not just in terms of the mental wastes you need to get over (fear, worrying, negative self-talk,…) and the tools you can use to fight them, but also the concrete steps you need to take.
+After talking to a LWOT reader, I started thinking about the journey to getting over AvPD and the avoider mentality not just in terms of the mental wastes you need to get over (fear, worrying, negative self-talk,…) and the tools you can use to fight them, but also the concrete steps you need to take.

 While everyone will have slightly different strengths and weaknesses and some people will be able to skip certain steps… there will always be a similar pattern.